 THE CONNECTION BETWEEN HEALTH & FRIENDSHIP

-Community and close meaningful friendships are important to our quality of life, and sense of well-being.
+Community and close meaningful friendships are important for our quality of life, and sense of well-being.
 However, as we age, for a variety of reasons, it can become increasingly difficult to retain our long term friendships.
 To this, a recent sociological study, from the Utrecht University in the Netherlands, revealed that adults tend to lose half of their close friendships every seven years, and replace them with new relationships – or rather aquaintances.
 Acquaintances can be great when you are young, but as people age they tend to yearn for more meaningful attachments.

 Close friends can help us to celebrate all the great things that life has to offer.
 And, they can also help us to muddle through its more difficult surprises.
 With this, it can be difficult when we lose a close friend/s.
 Also, in todays fast paced world it can become challenging to find and cultivate new – and meaningful – attachments.
 However, with a little bit of effort, it is possible to make new friends.
 Listed below are eight tips, from Gretchen Rubin , that can help to make this process easier.

 - Show up.
 Just as “Eighty percent of success is showing up,” a big part of friendship is showing up.
 Whenever you have the chance to see other people, take it.
 Go to the party.
 Stop by someone’s desk.
 Make the effort.
 I’m a big believer in the power of online tools like Facebook, Twitter, and Google+ to help sustain relationships, but nothing can replace a face-to-face meeting.
 Also, the mere exposure effect describes the fact that repeated exposure makes you like someone better – and makes that person like you better, too.
 You’re much more likely to become friends with someone if you see him or her often.